 Our trip starts near Grants Pass, Oregon at the Galice Resort, located along the banks of the Rogue River.
 Here we will help you pack your dry bags and get any last minute “must-haves” at the resort.
 We then head to the river, meet the crew, and do a thorough orientation talk.
 After loading our gear and ourselves into the boats we push off and head into the Rogue River Canyon.
 For four days we will float the Rogue as it cuts through the remote and wild Siskiyou Mountain Range.
 The canyon is home to abundant wildlife including bear, river otter, dear, bald eagles, and osprey.

 The first day includes Rainy falls, and a hike to the historic Whiskey Creek minor’s cabin.
 Each night we will camp along the river on sandy beaches or grassy flats.
 The first afternoon we will float into our first riverside camp and we will have a “camp talk” and go over everything you need to know about our comfortable wilderness camping.
 In the evening we will enjoy our first dinner and a night under the stars.

-After a hearty breakfast and plenty of time for a second cup of coffee we will break camp and head down river.
+After a hearty breakfast and plenty of time for a second cup of coffee, we will break camp and head down river.
 Day 2 includes windy and Kelsey Creek Canyons, some beautiful side creeks with great swimming options, and for inflatable kayakers one of the best days of rapids.
-The side streams of the Rogue are almost unmatched in there frequency, beauty, and pristine state – we will take time every day to visit at least one.
+The side streams of the Rogue are almost unmatched in their frequency, beauty, and pristine state – we will take time every day to visit at least one.
 We also may stop at historic Battle Bar or Zane Grays Cabin.
 There is a wide variety of camping options for night two depending on water levels and the length of our day on the river.
 After another big dinner (we are well known and proud of our meals!) we will get a good night’s sleep in preparation for a big day three.